ad-mitium/ffmpeg_win_wrapper/README.md

-    subtrans        Transcode into h.264 format, defaults to 1st sub stream subtrans265     Transcode into h.265 format, defaults to 1st sub stream copy            Straight copy into mp4 container
+    subtrans        Transcode into h.264 format, defaults to 1st sub stream subtrans265     Transcode into h.265 format, defaults to 1st sub stream special_sub     Transcode into h.265 format, defaults to 1st sub stream, high quality video copy            Straight copy into mp4 container
-    copysub265      Copy into mp4 container while transcoding to h.265 format, defaults to 1st sub stream trans265        Transcode into h.265 format
+    copysub265      Copy into mp4 container while transcoding to h.265 format, defaults to 1st sub stream special_trans   Transcode into h.265 format, high quality video trans265        Transcode into h.265 format
     transcode       Transcode into h.264 format

 ## Pitfalls to be aware of

 * You need to download a Windows compiled version for FFMPEG from ffmpeg.org (I'm using the one linked to gyan.dev)
 * At this time, the **script will overwrite** any file with the same name at the output location.
 (It is this way by design)
 * If you receive an error message regarding a missing output_file, check to see if one of the other required parameters are missing, usually it is the action command or destination folder that is forgotten
+* If you are using linux, AMD amf drivers don't exist, use default (None) or modify ffmpeg_options.py to use VAAPI

 ## Required to use this script *(Aside from Python 3)*

 TermColor